austinzheng/Cormorant/README.md

 **Defining a function returning another one**

 - `(def f1 (fn [arg1] (fn [arg2] (+ arg1 arg2))))`, then `(let [plusone (f1 1)] (plusone 3))`

+### Current Limitations

+Lambdatron has a couple of limitations, due mostly to its work-in-progress status:

+- The REPL is fragile.
+Don't press the arrow keys while inside it, for example.
+Copy-pasting text works fine.
+- The REPL can only take one form at a time.
+- There currently isn't any namespacing or symbol mangling, so be careful when defining macros (e.g. don't use `& rest` as a vararg).
+- Macros are cumbersome to define since the syntax-quote system hasn't yet been implemented.

+These will disappear as the feature set is filled out.

 Features